Phillip Poole: Competitive career

-Phillip Poole's skating career began in 1986 at the age of five and he competed at his first British Championships in 1991.
-In the 1990s he was the British champion in novice-level single skating.
-He was also the champion in intermediate-level solo ice dancing before commencing his couples ice dance career.
+Phillip Poole began his skating career in 1986 at the age of five, and he competed in his first British Championships in 1991.
+In the 1990s, he held the title of British champion in novice-level single skating.
+He was also champion in intermediate-level solo ice dancing before beginning his couples ice dance career.

-With his second partner, Charlotte Clements, Poole became the 2002 British bronze medalist on the senior level.
-The following year he teamed up with Phillipa Towler-Green and was coached by former World Champion, Diane Towler.
-Poole and Towler-Green were the 2005-2008 British silver medalists and the 2004 Nebelhorn Trophy bronze medalists.
+Along with Charlotte Clements, Poole was the 2002 British bronze medalist on the senior level.
+The following year he teamed up with Phillipa Towler-Green and was coached by former World Champion Diane Towler.
+Poole and Towler-Green were the 2005–2008 British silver medalists and the 2004 Nebelhorn Trophy bronze medalists.

 Poole and Towler-Green represented Great Britain at the European Figure Skating Championships in 2006, 2007 and 2008.
 In March 2009, they competed at the World Figure Skating Championships in Los Angeles, representing Great Britain alongside Sinead Kerr and John Kerr.

-Between 2001 and 2009, Poole was a member of the British Olympic squad.